ListsOpinionHiT Classics

 Others see nothing of the kind.

 What’s undeniable?
-He’s blazing a trail for other brave comics to follow, willing to enduring the media’s relentless assault along the way.
+He’s blazing a trail for other comics to follow, willing to endure the media’s relentless assault along the way.

 Anthony Cumia